Services & Rates

 Chair Massage: Events: $70.00/hour, privately at office $1.00/minute

 Home Visits: $125.00/90 minutes...this is a flexible rate depending on traveling distance required.

 Prenatal and TouchLife massage therapy should be a 90 minute session because of the nature of the work.

 Payments: I take all forms of payment be it credit card, check or cash and now I also accept Venmo.
 This is a very handy, free app you can download on your phone and it doesn't cost you or me any money to use it.
-I also will attempt to accept your FSA/HSA cards but sometimes depending on the institution you are using will decline the use of their card.
+I also accept your FSA/HSA cards but sometimes depending on the institution you are using my machine will decline the use of your card.
 It's always worth a try and you will get a receipt for the session upon request.

 Draping techniques: All clients are required by me and by law to be properly draped at all times.
 I only expose the area I am working on at that time.
 Anyone attempting to undrape themselves or requesting anything besides a therapeutic massage will be required to get dressed and leave my office after paying for their full session and requested to please not return.
 I MAKE NO EXCEPTIONS!